dgelessus/NAGUS/docs/uru/game_server.rst

     Normally always set to true.
     The client sets it to false for SDL states that should only be propagated to other clients, but not saved permanently on the server.
+    Should only be set for :cpp:class:`plNetMsgSDLStateBCast` messages.
+    (Plain :cpp:class:`plNetMsgSDLState` messages are handled by the server *only* and not forwarded to any other clients, so a :cpp:class:`plNetMsgSDLState` with this flag set would have no effect at all.)
   * **Is avatar state:** 1-byte boolean.
     Set to true by the client for SDL states related/attached to an avatar.
     If true,
     the persist on server flag should be false.
+    Should only be set for :cpp:class:`plNetMsgSDLStateBCast` messages.

   The stream data is an :ref:`SDL blob <sdl_blob>`, including its stream header.